Lakshminandana2212/pregnancy-app/README.md

 # pregnancy-app
- comprehensive pregnancy assisstance and emergency app made using flutter and python
+ comprehensive pregnancy assisstance and emergency app made using flutter and firebase